-While nearly 80% of middle-skill jobs require basic digital proficiency, 1 in 6 Americans are unable to use email or other basic online tools.
+While nearly 80% of middle-skill jobs require basic digital proficiency, 1 in 6 Americans is unable to use email or other basic online tools.
 Last year, 500,000 computing jobs were open nationwide, yet we produced less than 43,000 computer science graduates.
-This digital divide produces an economic disadvantage, with positions requiring mid-to-high digital skills offering, on average, $43 - $73K in annual salary, compared to $30K for low digital skill roles.
+This digital divide produces an economic disadvantage, with positions requiring mid-to-high digital skills offering, on average, $43 – $73K in annual salary, compared to $30K for low digital skill roles.

 The Spring 2018 Civic Accelerator – a 10-week entrepreneur boot camp and investment fund – will accelerate 10-15 innovative, scalable ventures that bridge the digital divide and fill the growing digital talent pipeline through:

-Developing tech capabilities among k-12 students to prepare for tomorrow’s workplace
+Developing tech capabilities among k-12 students to prepare for tomorrow’s workplace.

 Increasing employability and access to high-wage opportunities for working adults across gender, race, class and geographies

 Technical upskilling, on-site education and credentialing in industries undergoing digitization

 Affordable, equitable access to digital products and services for marginalized populations